shural/qcoin/README.md

    This is an interesting experiment to pratice some rigid logic/science in management art.
 Psychological safety could be a major concern for all inhabitants.
 Inhabitants could easily connect the amount of cryptocurrency in their balance account to their performance on the Earth.
 On the other hand, if inhabitants take this easy as a game w/o concerns of real on the Earth penalities and rewards, it makes it easy for the quality sense interlization.

    There is argument about a direct mapping from on-chain identity to off-chain real identity on Earth is more effective for promoting sense of quality.
 The thinking claims authorities on Earth can better recognize those who have more balance and discipline those who have less.
-This essentially discourages the innate motivation of being better.
+This essentially discourages the innate motivation/pride of being better.
+And this is against the confidentiality.

 3. Inflation.
 In genearl, we want to see the total value of the crptocurrency system increase linearly to the population of inhabitants.
 It does not have to be similar to the knowledge explosion people see on the Earth, because at least internal quality efforts would be getting harder and harder, and contribution from internalization would be approaching to zero.
 However the growth of ecosystem could be explosive, which offset the other two contributors.

 4. Wire money.
 Inhabitants get incentives from doing extra/better work about quality, and receive pelnaties for doing counter things.
 Wiring moneny among them, on the other hand, does not carry explicit meaning.
 Could it be just something like a master coaching an apprentice passing knowledge and now in this case it's the cryptocurrency?